lidavidm/reduct-redux/docs/resources.rst

   so far.
 This field adds a new page to the manual.
 Values should be the filename (without extension) of a syntax JSON file (look at ``levels-progression/syntax-add.json`` for an example).

+``textgoal``
+  A templating system allows you to refer to primitives (like circles/hamburgers) without having to hardcode their names.

+  For more on customizing this, see :ref:`Miscellaneous Hooks`.

 Levels are arranged into chapters, which are JSON files: